 Pour this over the bread.
 At this point, you can cover and refrigerate the casserole for at least 3-4 hours or overnight.
 Make the crumb topping and sprinkle over the casserole before baking.

-Right before serving, drizzle the entire casserole with maple syrup or try a dusting of confectioners’ sugar.
+Right before serving, drizzle the entire casserole with maple syrup or try a dusting of confectioners’ sugar, or spoonfuls of blueberry sauce.
 This is french toast done right!
-It’s like French toast, crumb cake, and cheesecake combined.
+It’s like French toast, crumbly coffee cake, and cheesecake combined.
 Yes!!

 What to Serve with Baked Cream Cheese French Toast Casserole

-The following suggestions can complete your brunch or breakfast meal, especially if you’re making this dish for Thanksgiving, Easter, mother’s day, father’s day, New Years Day, or any special morning.
+The following suggestions can complete your brunch or breakfast meal, especially if you’re making this dish for Thanksgiving, Easter (along with these other favorite Easter brunch recipes!), mother’s day, father’s day, New Years Day, or any special morning.